Simplified Student Visa Framework (SSVF) effective from 1 July 2016

 As it becomes available, further information will be updated on the Department’s website at www.border.gov.au

-For all Simplified Student Visa Framework (SSVF) applicants, please download SSVF Genuine Temporary Entrant Form below.
+For all Simplified Student Visa Framework (SSVF) applicants, please download SSVF Genuine Temporary Entrant (GTE) Form below.
 We are unable to assess any SSVF applications without all supporting documents listed in the SSVF forms.
 Please allow at least 7 days processing time for all SSVF applications.

 DOWNLOAD OUR SSVF FORMS HERE: